SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/AccessControl.md

 > (properties, types, functions, and so on)
 > are referred to as “entities” in the sections below, for brevity.

-## Modules and Source Files
+## Modules, Source Files, and Packages

-Swift's access control model is based on the concept of modules and source files.
+Swift's access control model is based on the concept of modules, source files, and packages.

 A *module* is a single unit of code distribution --- a framework or application that's built and shipped as a single unit